Uttam Kumar: Superstardom and expansion (1960–1975)

 Kumar collaborated with Satyajit Ray for the first time in 1966 on the National Award-winning film Nayak; though he was approached previously by Ray to play the role of Sandip in his Ghare Baire adaptation which he had completed in 1956, but Kumar refused, believing the role would be better for an established actor.
 Ray wrote the script of Nayak, keeping Kumar in mind, which attained a cult status in the history of Bengali cinema.
 For his performance in the film, he earned his third BFJA Award for Best Actor.
 At the 16th Berlin International Film Festival, Nayak received the UNICRIT Award.
 Besides, Elizabeth Taylor was impressed with Kumar's performance and wanted to work with and meet him.
 During a premiere at Indira Cinema, Kumar's shirts was snatched by the frenzied fans.
 Apart from it, in the same year, Kumar made his directorial debut with Shudhu Ekti Bachhar, while his next release Kal Tumi Aleya was also uncreditedly directed by himself.
 Besides, Kal Tumi Aleya also marked his debut as a composer.
+In this phase, another success came with the action film Rajodrohi (1966), which named him "The Robin Hood of Bengal" for his performance.

 In 1967, Kumar was cast as Byomkesh Bakshi by Ray in Chiriyakhana, in their second collaboration.
 Despite being considered as "the worst film by Ray" for its complex storyline and unfaithfulness to the original novel by Sharadindu Bandyopadhyay, Chiriyakhana later attained a cult following among the audience.
 Later, he played the titular character in the biographical film Anthony Firingee, based on the life of Hensman Anthony, a renowned Portuguese-Bengali folk poet.
 For his performances in both Chiriyakhana and Antony Firingee, Kumar became the first recipient to earn the National Film Award for Best Actor at the 15th National Film Awards in 1968, when the Government of India instituted the honour.
 In the same year, he made his Hindi film debut alongside Vyjayanthimala in Chhoti Si Mulaqat, also produced by him.
 A remake of Agni Pariksha, the film bombed at the box-office.
 Though he also got several opportunities to make his debut in Hindi cinema before, he turned down all the offers, which include Biren Nag's Bees Saal Baad (1962) and the second lead in Raj Kapoor's Sangam, whereas the latter was previously declined by Dilip Kumar and Dev Anand.
 His other major hits that year include Jiban Mrityu, Nayika Sangbad and Grihadaha.